amancevice/yake/README.md

 ### (Near) Zero Dependencies

 Finally, `yake` does not depend on any 3rd party gems.
-The only exceptions are the `json` and `logger` gems, which are being removed from the Ruby stdlib in Ruby v3.5.
+The only exceptions are the `ostruct` and `logger` gems, which are being removed from the Ruby stdlib in Ruby v3.5.
 This helps keep your Lambda packages slim & speedy.

 ## Support Helpers